Courses Explained

 North East Scotland College offer students a range of choice when it comes to modes of study.

-Full-time courses are the most intensive form of study available, with a typical full-time course requiring you to spend at least 20 hours a week at College over a 38 week period each year.
-There are a broad range of subject areas to choose from, and courses are offered across different levels – from introductory level (e.g. Introduction to Music Studies) to a Higher National Diploma level (e.g. HND Music).
+Full-time courses are the most intensive form of study available, with a typical full-time course requiring you to spend at around 18 hours a week at College over a 38 week period each year.
+There are a broad range of subject areas to choose from, and courses are offered across different levels – from introductory level (e.g. Introduction to Computer Games Design) to a Higher National Diploma level (e.g. HND Games Design).

 We offer a variety of courses available on a part-time basis.
 They can be vocational or just for fun, and are taught entirely at a College campus or in one of a range of community locations.
 The great thing about part-time courses is the flexibility – you can study during the day, in the evening or even at weekends, and work at a pace to suit your individual circumstances.
 The flexible element makes part-time study a popular option for those who need to juggle work or family commitments alongside their study.